joeyRBH/ClinicalCanvasEHR/DEPLOYMENT.md

 ### 1️⃣ Create Your Project Folder

-Create a folder called `clinicalspeak` and add these 3 files:
+Create a folder called `clinicalcanvas` and add these 3 files:
 - `index.html` (the main EHR application)
 - `README.md` (documentation)
 - `.gitignore` (git configuration)